 He is currently a principle cinematographer on the first ever feature-length blue-chip documentary centered exclusively on mountain lions in the United States.
 The film, now in production, marks a historic first for the genre.
 Tanner also contributed to The American Southwest (2025), a natural history feature produced by Fin & Fur Films.

 Tanner is the founder of Roaring Mountain Media, a production company dedicated to crafting premium wildlife footage and cinematography for broadcast, digital, and independent platforms.
-Based in the Rocky Mountains, he studied Biology and Geographic Information Systems at MSU and began his career filming wildlife in Yellowstone.
-He is a certified FAA part 107 drone pilot and continues to work as a freelance wildlife cinematographer with Fin & Fur Films.
+Based in Cody, Wyoming, he studied Biology and Geographic Information Systems at MSU and began his career filming wildlife in Yellowstone.
+He is a certified FAA part 107 drone pilot and currently works independently, developing and licensing high-end wildlife footage for major natural history productions.

 FOUNDER / CINEMATOGRAPHER